 As for the movie, my review is mixed, much like that of everyone else in our group.
-I was not expecting period accuracy although I was a bit hopeful.
+I was not expecting period accuracy, although I was a bit hopeful.
 I am also not a big fan of Buz Lurhmann movies in the past so it didn’t surprise me that the first few scenes from the book were filled with bright flashy costumes, modern music, and frat party morals.
-This is where Buz was trying to update the scene that would resonate with modern viewers.
-For that I give him credit but overall its not my cup of tea.
+This is where Buz was trying to update the scene so that it would resonate with modern viewers.
+For that, I give him credit, but overall it was not my cup of tea.
 My husband, on the other hand, loved these scenes.

 What I enjoyed was the next ¾ of the movie.
-Luhrmann dug deep into the psychy of Gatsby trying to reveal who this man was that could go from nothing, to something, and loose it all over a girl.
-It’s something I think Fitzgerald tried to answer in his novel although he didn’t make it that clear in the book and neither did Luhrmann.
-I like physiological, try to figure out the thoughts of a mysterious character, kind of movie so for that I give The Great Gatsby 3.5 stars.
+Luhrmann dug deep into the psyche of Gatsby, trying to reveal who this man was that could go from nothing to something, and then lose it all over a girl.
+It’s something I think Fitzgerald tried to answer in his novel, although he didn’t make it that clear in the book and neither did Luhrmann.
+I a like psychological, “try to figure out the thoughts of a mysterious character” kind of movie, so for that I give The Great Gatsby 3.5 stars.
 Would I see it again?
 Probably not.
 I still prefer the 1974 version for being a bit more true to the story.

-All in all, good try, Luhrman, many people loved it, some hated it, and the rest …well we appreciate having an excuse to put on our flapper finery and revisit the past for a few hours,
+All in all, good try, Luhrman, many people loved it, some hated it, and the rest …well, we appreciated having an excuse to put on our flapper finery and revisit the past for a few hours.

 If you are on the fence about seeing the movie, I urge you to watch it and make up your own mind.
 I also suggest you read the book either before or after watching the movie.